George

 influence is one of the most baneful foes of Republican

-be impartial; else it becomes the instrument of the
+impartial; else it becomes the instrument of the very

-very influence to be avoided, instead of a defence
+influence to be avoided, instead of a defence against

-against it.
-Excessive partiality for one foreign nation,
+it.
+Excessive partiality for one foreign nation, and

-and excessive dislike of another, cause those whom
+excessive dislike of another, cause those whom they

-they actuate to see danger only on one side, and serve
+actuate to see danger only on one side, and serve to

-to veil and even second the arts of influence on the
+veil and even second the arts of influence on the other.

-other.
-Real patriots, who may resist the intrigues
+Real patriots, who may resist the intrigues of the favorite,

-of the favorite, are liable to become suspected and
+are liable to become suspected and odious; while its

-odious; while its tools and dupes usurp the applause
+tools and dupes usurp the applause and confidence of

 relations, to have with them as little political connexion